-SmartCraft simplifies business for construction companies and craftsmen.
+Our digital solutions ease business for construction companies and craftsmen.
 We free up time for construction companies, so they can generate additional revenue or simply spend more precious quality time with their families.

 SmartCraft offers best of breed software.
-We have a proud history going back to 1989 and we have deep competence in the niches we focus on.
-Our employees accumulate more than 1000 years of experience in developing solutions to solve the specific needs of electricians, painters and plumbers.
+We have a proud history going back to 1987 and we have deep competence in the niches we focus on.
+Our dedicated employees develop solutions to solve the specific needs of different niches in the construction industry like electricians, plumbers, painters and general contractors.
 Our solutions are available on most devices to suit our customer needs.
-We support mobile phones or iPads for workers out in the field and have a rich web client for people that work at the office.
+We support smartphones and tablets for workers out in the field and have a rich web client for people that work at the office.